reetjain01/Shareable-Notes/README.md

 - **Delete Notes**: Users can delete notes they no longer need.
 - **Auto Save**: Notes are saved to `localStorage` to persist between sessions.
 - **Text Formatting**: Basic text formatting options such as bold, italic, and underline are available.
+- **End-to-End Encryption**: Users can securely password-protect individual notes using CryptoJS.
 - **Responsive Design**: The layout adjusts to different screen sizes.

 ## Technologies Used